Our Commitment to your Privacy

 - provide you with our publications, brochures and newsletters or connect with you on certain platforms; or

 - tailor the content of our website to your preferences, meaning your experience of our website may not be as relevant, enjoyable or useful.

 We may disclose your personal information to our employees, contractors, consultants and agents for the proper performance of our functions and activities (see ‘Purpose of collection’ above).
 We share information amongst the Finite Group companies in Australia and NZ.
 We may also disclose your personal information to certain third parties, such as:

-We outsource a number of services to contracted service suppliers (“CSPs”) from time to time and we may provide your personal information to them to allow them to supply their services to us.
-Typically our CSPs would include:
+We outsource a number of services to contracted service providers (“CSPs”) from time to time and we may provide your personal information to them to allow them to supply their services to us.
+Typically, our CSPs would include:

 To potential business partners:

 If we merge, combine or divest a part of our business or acquire part of another business (or as part of a due diligence exercise in contemplation of the above), we may also pass on your details to the business with whom we are proposing to transact, noting that we will have a non-disclosure agreement in place to cover such information and to ensure they are complying with the Privacy Legislation.